joao-beirao/julia-sets/readme.md

 ## Generator

-This Python program lets the user create a custom Julia Set fractal, or a video from a custom vector.
+>This Python program lets the user create a custom Julia Set fractal, or a video from a custom vector.
 The program creates visual representations of a chosen fractal, chosed by the user.
+>

-Some user options are:
+>Some user options are:
- - Julia's Constant (Point that defines Fractal)
+> - Julia's Constant (Point that defines Fractal)
- - Image Size
+> - Image Size
- - File Name
+> - File Name
- - Media Format
+> - Media Format
+>

-Currently Available Formats:
+>**Currently Available Formats:**
+>

-   - Video
+>   - Video
-     - MP4
+>     - MP4
-     - GIF
+>     - GIF
-   - Image
+>   - Image
-     - PNG
+>     - PNG
-     - PGM
+>     - PGM